 - Preheat oven to 325 degrees. ( you will bake them after you boil them)

-- Place pumpkin seeds into saucepan and cover with with water and a teaspoon salt and bring to a boil.
+- Place pumpkin seeds into a saucepan and cover with water and a teaspoon salt and bring to a boil.

-- Reduce heat and cook on medium low for 10 minutes.
+- Reduce heat and cook on at a medium-low temperature for 10 minutes.

 - Strain seeds and then place seeds in a bowl with a teaspoon or two of olive oil to lightly coat the seeds and sprinkle them with salt.

-- Pour them out onto baking sheet(s) in a thin layer.
+- Pour them out onto a baking sheet(s) in a thin layer.